amaswea/amaswea.github.io/projects.md

 # Projects

 {:.lead}
-Here are some projects I have worked on for school, work, or fun.
+Here are some older projects I have worked on for school, work, or fun.

 <div class="grid">
 	{% for project in site.data.projects %}